sigasi/sigasi_insights/content/manual/views.md

 In your code, right-click a signal, port, process or instantiation and select **Show In > Block Diagram** - just like when opening the Block Diagram View the first time.
 If the Block Diagram already is open, the corresponding element is highlighted and the Block Diagram View is centered on it.

-You can export the block diagram view to an image with the save
+You can export the Block Diagram View to an image with the save
 ![](/img/icons/save.gif) button.
 Both **SVG** and **PNG** are supported.
 Choose a the \*.svg filename for SVG export or a \*.png filename for PNG export.

 You can also export **all** *block diagrams of an entire project* at once: Click **Project > Export... > Sigasi > Block Diagrams export** and select your project.
 All SVGs will be created in **diagrams/blockdiagrams/** in your project.